keithalewis/lac/README.md

 `Lac` _evaluates_ an input stream of characters by reading white space separated tokens.

-If a token has first character dollar sign (`$`) it is looked up in the dictionary.
+The token is looked up in the dictionary.
 If the value is a cif then it is called and its return type is the value.
 Otherwise the dictionary value is used.

 When a cif is called it knows the required argument types.
 The input stream is evaluted as above for each argument.
-If the resulting value is a string then it is parsed to the appropriate argument type using `sscanf`.
+If the resulting value is a string that is not a key in the dictionary then it is parsed to the appropriate argument type using `sscanf`.

 This is a complete description of how `lac` evaluates an input stream.